mythrivarma/461_Notes/Qlikview for Developers Cookbook.md

 ## This entire Chapter 5 is based on VB Scripting and we need to understand VB Scripting to understand this chapter.

 # Chapter 6 : Data Modelling

+## Try the AutoNumberHash256 function and see if it works across different load statements (ie, generates the same number for a set of values in different load statements or different sheets or different documents etc.

+##